-These new iMacs meet or exceed the specifications in the newly-revised Performance Desktop Buyer's Guide.
+This useful but not earthshaking update is the first iMac refresh since the major redesign in August 2007.
+These new iMacs meet or exceed the specifications in the newly-revised Performance PC Buyer's Guide.

-Both versions of the iMac are EPEAT Gold-compliant and Energy Star 5.0-certified.
+Both versions of the iMac have received a Silver rating from EPEAT and are Energy Star 4.0-certified.

-ISC sees the updated iMac as being a solid choice among desktop systems available in mid-2011 and the iMac continues to serve as the Apple component in the University's Desktop Recommendations.
-Continuing improvements in the standard specifications once again have dropped the barrier to entry for appropriately configured models.
+ISC sees the updated iMac as being a solid choice among desktop systems available in mid 2008 and the iMac will continue to serve as the Apple component in the University's Desktop Recommendations.
+Continuing increases in the standard specifications once again have dropped the barrier to entry for appropriately configured models.

 iMac graphic courtesy of Apple